osmedeus/documentation/src/installation/notification.md

 ## 7. See what noti scripts use in the workflow.

 !!! success "By default the notification script already setup in the workflow, you will automatically see the notification when the scan is done."

+You can also search `TeleMessByFile` script in the workflow which will send the message as the content of a file to a specific channel.

 <figure markdown>
   ![Usage](/static/noti/telegram-noti-1.png)